Course Offerings and Registration Calendar

 Traditional On-Campus courses will meet according to the published schedule in the assigned locations.
 Class size will be carefully structured to limit the number of people in one space at a time.
 Careful social distancing protocols will be followed.

 An independent study project is an organized experience independently pursued by a student under the direction of a faulty member.
 Independent studies require an individual recommendation by the appropriate Division Dean and approval by the Vice President of Academic Affairs.

 The course schedule lists the specific days and times that courses are offered.
-On the first screen select the semester you would like to view, and on the second screen select any qualifiers (subject, instructor, instructional method, etc.).
+On the first screen select the semester you would like to view (Spring 2021), and on the second screen select any qualifiers (subject, instructor, etc.).